bank-vaults/vault-secrets-reloader/README.md

     kubectl logs -n bank-vaults-infra -l app.kubernetes.io/name=vault-secrets-reloader --follow
     ```

-You can tear down the test cluster with `make down` once you finished.
+You can tear down the test cluster with `make down` once you are finished.

 ## Development

+### Prerequisites

+- Make sure Docker is installed with Compose and Buildx.
-**For an optimal developer experience, it is recommended to install [Nix](https://nixos.org/download.html) and
+- **For an optimal developer experience, it is recommended to install [Nix](https://nixos.org/download.html) and
 [direnv](https://direnv.net/docs/installation.html).**

-_Alternatively, install [Go](https://go.dev/dl/) on your computer then run `make deps` to install the rest of the
+    _Alternatively, install [Go](https://go.dev/dl/) on your computer then run `make deps` to install the rest of the dependencies._
-dependencies._

-Make sure Docker is installed with Compose and Buildx.

 ### Install project dependencies locally